 - If you’re keen on letting your hedgehog dig outside, be aware that outside dirt or sand can be too hot or too cold.
 Instead, make a dig box lined with fleece to keep your pet both safe and happily digging!

-- Be sure to clean your dig box materials before introducing to your hedgehog
+- Be sure to clean your dig box materials before introducing them to your hedgehog.